Quasi-periodic response solutions of nonlinear plate models with nonlocal energy damping: Introduction

+From a mathematical perspective, Tavares et al. \cite{Trvares2024Dynamics} investigated the long-time dynamics including the existence of global attractors and established its quasi-stability.
+Due to the influence of the strength of the energy on the dissipation rate and the wide application of this model, such as in aeroelasticity (see NASA--Air Force reports \cite{balakrishnan1988theory,balakrishnan1989distributed}), this model has attracted significant interest.
+Other related models, where the damping term $u_t$ is replaced by $u_{xxt}$ in nonlinear nonlocal damping, were originally proposed by Balakrishnan and Taylor on flight structures in the one dimensional case; see \cite{balakrishnan1989distributed}.
+For further references on extensible beams with nonlocal nonlinear damping of Balakrishnan--Taylor type, we can refer to \cite{jorge2019beam} and the references included in it.

-which was first proposed by Lange and Perla Menzala \cite{Lange1997Rates}, in which they imposed suitable initial conditions and derived the global existence of classical solutions.
-If we can solve equation \eqref{Kirchhoff type}, then it follows from the two equalities given by \eqref{v} that equation \eqref{schrodinger} can be solved.
-Subsequently, Cavalcanti et al. \cite{cavalcanti2004exponential} established the global existence and uniform decay rates of solutions to viscoelastic beam equations with nonlocal nonlinear damping.
-For further references on extensible beams with nonlocal nonlinear damping, we can refer the reader to the article \cite{Cavalcanti2021Stability,Niimura2018Attractors} and references therein.
-In \cite{Cavalcanti2017Exponential}, the authors investigated both the well-posedness and the exponential stability of solutions for wave equations with nonlocal nonlinear damping.
-Pucci and Saldi \cite{Pucci2017Asymptotic} investigated the asymptotic stability of solutions for fractional $p$-Laplacian equations with nonlocal nonlinear damping.
-Additionally, there has been growing interest in the exploration of nonlinear beam equations; see \cite{Chen2018Quasi,Chen2019Periodic,Yang2013Extensible,Eliasson2016KAM,ji2023periodic,ge2021KAM}.
+Additionally, a class of new models related to beam equations with nonlocal nonlinear damping has attracted significant recent interest.
+For example, this type of model with a nonlocal nonlinearity of Kirchhoff type was proposed by Lange and Perla Menzala in \cite{Lange1997Rates}, which are closely connected to nonlinear Schr\"{o}dinger equations with time-dependent dissipation.
+They derived the global existence of classical solutions by imposing suitable initial conditions.
+Since then, many works associated with other partial differential equations (PDEs) with nonlocal nonlinear damping have been presented in literature.
+Cavalcanti et al. \cite{cavalcanti2004exponential} established the global existence and uniform decay rates of solutions to viscoelastic beam equations.
+Moreover, the authors \cite{Cavalcanti2017Exponential} investigated both the well-posedness and the exponential stability of solutions for wave equations.
+Pucci and Saldi \cite{Pucci2017Asymptotic} investigated the asymptotic stability of solutions for fractional $p$-Laplacian equations.
+Additionally, there has been growing interest in the exploration of nonlinear beam equations; see \cite{Chen2018Quasi, Chen2019Periodic, Yang2013Extensible, Eliasson2016KAM, ji2023periodic, ge2021KAM}.